percona/pxb-docs/docs/installation/deb-rpm-packages.md

 === "On Red Hat Enterprise Linux / CentOS"

-    Download rpm packages of the desired series for your architecture from the [download page](https://www.percona.com/downloads/XtraBackup/).
+    Download `RPM` packages of the desired series for your architecture from the [download page](https://www.percona.com/downloads/XtraBackup/).
 The following
     example downloads *Percona XtraBackup* 8.0.4 release package for *CentOS* 7: